-On August 4, 2020, we issued a press release announcing the receipt of funding to evaluate subcutaneous razuprotafib in a new randomized, investigational trial for the prevention and treatment of ARDS in adult patients with moderate to severe COVID-19.
-The trial is part of the MTEC-20-09-COVID-19 Treatment Military Infectious Disease Research Program ("MIDRP").
-The Phase 2 clinical trial is expected to be completed in the first quarter of 2021.
-The Medical Technology Enterprise Consortium ("MTEC"), a non-profit organization primarily funded by the U.S. Army Medical Research and Development Command, will provide up to \$5.1 million in funding toward the clinical trial, while we will support the trial with "in-kind" spending in the aggregate amount of \$2.8 million.
+In August 2020, we announced the receipt of funding to evaluate subcutaneous razuprotafib in a new randomized, investigational trial for the prevention and treatment of ARDS in adult patients with moderate to severe COVID-19 ("RESCUE" trial; ClinicalTrials.gov Identifier: NCT04511650).
+The RESCUE trial is part of the MTEC-20-09-COVID-19 Treatment Military Infectious Disease Research Program ("MIDRP").
+The RESCUE clinical trial was initiated during the third quarter of 2020 and is expected to be completed in the first half of 2021, subject to potential delays in subject enrollment and study completion, including due to delays arising from the ongoing COVID-19 pandemic.
+The Medical Technology Enterprise Consortium ("MTEC"), a non-profit organization primarily funded by the U.S. Army Medical Research and Development Command, will provide up to \$5.1 million of reimbursement related to qualified internal and external spending of the Company, as it relates to the clinical trial.
+Total anticipated spend of the RESCUE clinical trial is \$7.9 million.